 Search the field.
 Survey the terrain.
 Or hell, just take it to the corner coffee shop.
 The Recon Series is a suitable tool for any mission on the face of the earth.
-Defy is hand-crafting rugged reclaimed and military contractor sourced M35 24 oz vinyl/canvas and mashing them up with $60.00 worth of 2” solid steel and brass, imported AustriAlpin Cobra quick release buckles used by U.S. Special Forces in theater today.
+Defy is hand-crafting rugged military contractor sourced M35 24 oz vinyl/canvas and mashing them up with $60.00 worth of 2” solid steel and brass, imported AustriAlpin Cobra quick release buckles used by U.S. Special Forces in theater today.
 M35 Military truck tarpaulin vinyl/canvas is the same heavy duty tarpaulin used to protect US service members during transport.
 It's thick, matte, rubbery feel makes for an incredibly durable bag material which with use over time starts to soften & wear nicely taking on a different patina and character.
 While it's tougher than the vast majority of tarp material used by other bag companies with enough beating, use and life it can eventually show signs of wear.
 Those wear marks are a badge of honor!
 It's military tough as hell for sure, but nothing's indestructible even though it may look it!
 Recon is hand-crafted on the gritty west side of Chicago using industrial machines, threads, and techniques learned from disassembling vintage military bags.
 Solid steel swivel clips and hardware fly the finger to the incessant over use of flimsy plastic found on most bags.
 Take a look inside and you’ll see ample room and pockets with a designated section for a 13” MacBook Pro.
-Look under the flap and you see a uniquely simple double pocket solution that uses a smart organization system for pens, business cards and top secret organizational opportunities.
+Look under the flap and you see a uniquely simple double pocket solution that uses a smart organization system for pens, business cards and top secret organizational stash opportunities.
 Stop looking...Recon’s here.

 Recon Press: Carryology.com

 This is an excellent bag.
 Perfect size and absolutely top quality!